Scott Shuster: Radio and television

-Business Journalism and Live Events
+Business journalism and live events

 Returning to the US, Shuster moved to New York to join McGraw-Hill's BusinessWeek magazine, then the world's leading global business news weekly publication.
 He became the founding editorial director of McGraw-Hill's worldwide business event development organization, BusinessWeek Executive Programs.
 Reporting directly to company scion James H. McGraw IV, Shuster pioneered a new TV-talk-show style corporate meeting format.
 Eschewing the norm of slide-supported speeches by business executives, which he viewed as dated, Shuster insisted that the norm at BusinessWeek events be live, unrehearsed interviews, always with the potential for audience questioning of the executives on stage.

 Scott Shuster chaired all BusinessWeek events worldwide for 17 years further developing the all-discussion format at top-tier events including BusinessWeek's forums of chief executive officers, chief financial officers, chief information officers, and other corporate leaders.

 He interviewed hundreds of business executives before audiences of their peers across the US, and as BusinessWeek's international events footprint expanded to include the newly-open international business environments of China, Russia and Latin America, Scott brought the live interview business event format to Europe, Latin America and Asia.
 From President George H.W.
 Bush to Wikipedia founder Jimmy Wales, Scott has interviewed more than 5000 leaders and management executives.

 Later, while maintaining a role as consulting editor to The McGraw-Hill Companies, Scott continued his work as a business event moderator for corporations, governments, industry associations and professional societies.

 Shuster has published works of Tolkien scholars such as Elizabeth Solopova under his imprint North Landing Books.